-Antidepressants were originally developed with the intention of improving symptoms of depression, but some of these medications have been recognized for their ability to relieve chronic pain.
+Antidepressants were originally developed with the intention of improving symptoms of depression; however, some of these medications have been recognized for their ability to relieve chronic pain.
 In particular, chronic neuropathic pain caused by damage to the nerves in the pain pathways is responsive to some antidepressant medications.

-As a result, they have become a frequent treatment option to provide moderate pain relief of chronic pain, particularly when first-line analgesic medications such as paracetamol, ibuprofen or aspirin have failed to provide effective pain relief.
+As a result, the use of certain antidepressants has become a frequent treatment option to provide moderate pain relief of chronic pain, particularly when first-line analgesic medications such as paracetamol, ibuprofen, or aspirin have failed to provide effective pain relief.

-It worth noting that a high proportion of patients with chronic pain also suffer from depression, estimated to be approximately half of all patients with chronic pain.
-While the dose of some antidepressants for pain relief is lower than for depression, some antidepressant medications may manage both conditions concurrently.
+It worth noting that approximately half of the patients with chronic pain also suffer from depression.
+While the dose of some antidepressants for pain relief is lower than that which is used for depression, some antidepressant medications may manage both conditions concurrently.